ITfoxtec/FoxIDs/docs/app-reg-howto-saml-microsoft-entra-id.md

    Replace `immutable-id` with the desired Immutable ID value that matches the NameID claim sent from FoxIDs.
 3. Validate the configuration by making a `GET` request to the `/users/{id | userPrincipalName}` endpoint and checking the `onPremisesImmutableId` property in the response.

-//Add a Postman example here for Graph API requests.

 If the user already has an Immutable ID set, you need to move the user away from the federated domain, set the Immutable ID, and then move the user back to the federated domain.
 1. Make a `PATCH` request to the `/users/{id | userPrincipalName}` endpoint to change the `userPrincipalName` to a non-federated domain.
 2. Make a `PATCH` request to set the new Immutable ID.
 3. Make a `PATCH` request to change the `userPrincipalName` back to the federated domain.
 4. Validate the configuration by making a `GET` request to the `/users/{id | userPrincipalName}` endpoint and checking the `onPremisesImmutableId` property in the response.
-5. If the user already has an Immutable ID set, you need to move the user away from the federated domain, set the Immutable ID, and then move the user back to the federated domain.